syncfusion-content/flutter-docs/Flutter/chart/trendlines.md

 ## Legend

-Legend provides information about the series rendered in the chart.Legend for trendline gets rendered  together  with the series legend when the legend is set to be visible.Also when the  [ `name` ]()  property is assigned to a trendline,the name of the legend is changed based on the name of the trendlines.[`legendItemText`]()  can also be provided for changing the name of the legend.In default  rendering the [`legendIconShape`]()  will be a horizotal line.
+Legend provides information about the series rendered in the chart.Legend for trendline gets rendered  together  with the series legend when the legend is set to be visible.Also when the  [ `name` ]()  property is assigned to a trendline,the name of the legend is changed based on the name of the trendlines.[`legendItemText`]()  can also be provided for changing the name of the legend.In default  rendering the [`legendIconShape`]()  will be a horizontal line.

 { % highlight dart % }